ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Conclusion

 \section{Conclusion}

-We present the first approach that tackles the challenge of representing multi-dynamic object scenes with large-scale camera ego-motion.
-A progressive neural scene graph method is proposed, which learns a graph-structured and spatial representation of multiple dynamic and static scene elements.
-Our method dynamically instantiates local scene graphs and decomposes the entire scene into multiple local scene graphs, significantly improving the representation ability for large-scale scenes.
+We present ProSGNeRF, a progressive dynamic neural scene graph framework for large-scale urban scene reconstruction with multiple dynamic objects.
+By dynamically allocating local scene graphs, decoupling static background, far-field regions, and object-centric dynamic nodes, and introducing a frequency-modulated foundation-model object branch, our method improves scalable reconstruction and novel view synthesis in challenging urban driving scenes.
 For dynamic objects, our frequency auto-encoder network efficiently encodes shape and appearance, addressing sparse view observations through frequency modulation.
 Extensive experiments on both simulated and real data achieve photo-realistic quality, showcasing the effectiveness of our approach.
 We believe that this work opens up the field of neural rendering for city-scale dynamic scene reconstruction.

-\textbf{Limitations} \quad Although we present a first attempt at building city-scale dynamic environments, many problems still need to be solved.
-We need the ground truth camera pose, which is challenging to get in the real-world environment.